HampusAndersson01/Radiator-AI-Assistant/README.md

 ## Troubleshooting tips

 - If Portainer fails to build: run `docker compose build` on the server manually to see build logs.
-- If ai_service can't reach Open-Meteo, check outgoing network/firewall.
+- If ai_service can't reach Open-Meteo API, check outgoing network/firewall.
 - If bot doesn't start, verify `BOT_TOKEN` is correct and container logs.

 ## Next steps / enhancements